-As evident from the results above, Q-learning achieves similar accuracy to the cross-entropy (CE) loss.
-While it is well known that classification models can be trained with MSE (Hastie et al., 2009), here we show that this can be viewed as offline Q-learning and leads to policies that maximize accuracy.
-This may be surprising since CE is used as the de-facto standard loss function for classification, motivated by information theory, while it is considered a surrogate loss for accuracy (Song et al., 2016; Grabocka et al., 2019; Huang et al., 2021).
+result doesn't imply that Q-learning is competitive in every classification task.
+Q-learning can struggle to scale naively to high dimensional action spaces (de Wiele et al., 2020), which is important for classification benchmarks like ImageNet (Deng et al., 2009).
+It may be surpising that CE achieves similar accuracy on CIFAR-10, since it is motivated by information theory and considered a surrogate loss for accuracy (Song et al., 2016; Grabocka et al., 2019; Huang et al., 2021).
 However, as we will see in Section 3.2, the CE loss can be interpreted as another reinforcement learning technique (stochastic policy gradients).